Hqin2019/pCO2-reconstruction/README.md

 ## Results tables
-The `tables` folder contains the reconstructed results, EOFs, and the data for each figure in the paper.
+The `tables` folder contains the reconstruction results, EOFs, and the data for each figure in the paper.
 - The `Variance.csv` is for Figure 6.
 - The `PCs.csv` and `EOFs_UNan.csv` are for Figure 7.
 - The `EOFs_u00` contains the EOF data for SOG regression.
 - The `reconstructed_results.csv` is a complete results for the reconstruction implementation.
 - The `rmscv.csv` contains rmse results from the cross-validation.

+## Animations
+The folder `animation` contains animation videos for the in situ data, remote-sensing data, and the reconstruction results.